LazerFX/gilded.rose/Refactor-Steps.md

 I think the first step will be to add some explicit tests for the conditions in the Kata text, and go on from there; probably removing the magic numbers as we go.

-### In progress - each time we commit, we'll make a note here what as changed
+### 2 - In progress - each time we commit, we'll make a note here what has changed

 Generic `stuff` object test added.